-These Vegetarian Spinach Enchiladas are covered in a red enchilada sauce and stuffed with spinach, mushrooms and onions for a tasty Mexican dinner!
+These Spinach Enchiladas are covered in a red enchilada sauce and stuffed with spinach, mushrooms and onions for a tasty Mexican dinner!

-Remember that Authentic Red Enchilada Sauce recipe I posted earlier this week?
+Remember that Authentic Enchilada Sauce recipe I posted earlier this week?
 Well it’s time we put it to good use!
 Say hello to these super easy vegetarian and gluten free enchiladas filled with spinach, mushrooms and caramelized onions.
 Because the filling is pretty healthy, I topped it with a TON of cheese.

 They say it’s all about balance, right?